 With selling my clothes, comes selling something else.
 I don't know what you're thinking, but it's an e-workbook for the entrepreneur on a budget and the people looking for something bigger than themselves.
 It'll include things for those who want to build a team but don't have the funds (yet), the story of how I created mine, and actions that not only the boss needs to take, but the interns.
 Yes, I'm creating an entire course with a journaling styled workbook for those community leaders who are ready to do more, give more, and change the game.

 I want to stay on top of these goals and remain accountable.
-I want to own when I make a mistake, when I make an excuse, and pave a way.
-After all, a queen builds an empire that serves people and creates opportunities.
+I want to own when I made a mistake, when I make an excuse, and pave a way when there seems like there is none.
+After all, a queen builds an empire that serves the people and creates endless opportunities.

 Hi, I'm Julianne.